 The City of Prince George has operated a Nuisance Mosquito Abatement program since 1986 to reduce mosquito annoyance for residents and visitors.
-The most immediate responsibility of the program is to control mosquito nuisances to a level tolerable for visitors, residents, and livestock, especially during the peak mosquito season in April, May, and June.
+The program's immediate responsibility is to control mosquitos to a level tolerable for visitors, residents, and livestock, especially during peak mosquito season in April, May, and June.

 Download the 2016 Nuisance Mosquito Control Management Plan (PDF)

 A list of known breeding sites has been compiled and used for monitoring and implementing treatment activities.
 There are more than 350 identified treatment sites and the City continues to add to this list.
 Larvicide, an insecticide specifically targeted against the larval life stage of an insect, is commonly used against mosquitoes.
 The City treats breeding sites, both by ground and air, when larvae reach certain levels.